-8.3.2 The harsh environment activity level
+9.3.2 The harsh environment activity level

 The current market downturn has affected all contract drilling segments adversely, and utilization and dayrates have dropped significantly since 2014.
 This is also the case for the harsh environment segment.
-However, over the last 9-12 months we have seen early signs of a recovery, as illustrated below with a small increase in number of outstanding tenders for harsh environment regions.
+However, over the last 24 months we have seen strong signs of a recovery, as illustrated below with a small increase in number of outstanding tenders for harsh environment regions and day rates starting to move higher for the most capable and modern harsh environment semis.